wp-plugins/woocommerce-checkout-manager/readme.txt

 2. Their is also an option in this plugin where you can change the message the customer gets in the footer area of the receipt.

-3. * You can also add more fields to the checkout page and re-order them as you wish.
+3. You can also add more fields to the checkout page and re-order them as you wish.

+4. Add or Remove the required attribute from each new field created.

 = Removing fields =
 Removing fields became easier now, all you have to do is tick which box or which boxes that you do not want to show on the checkout page and it will be removed.